-BDO Audit Pty Ltd Brisbane, 29 October 2020
+BDO Audit Pty Ltd Brisbane, 27 September 2021

 BDO Audit Pty Ltd ABN 33 134 022 870 is a member of a national association of independent entities which are all members of BDO Australia Ltd ABN 77 050 110 275, an Australian company limited by guarantee.
 BDO Audit Pty Ltd and BDO Australia Ltd are members of BDO International Ltd, a UK company limited by guarantee, and form part of the international BDO network of independent member firms.
-Liability limited by a scheme approved under Professional Standards Legislation, other than for the acts or omissions of financial services licensees.
+Liability limited by a scheme approved under Professional Standards Legislation.